Friday, September 13, 2024

 The pictures and videos you'll see show some of the highlights along our walk.
 The walk was particularly enjoyable, because we avoided the crowds by skirting the most popular sites we'd already visited during our three hour City Center Walking Tour on Tuesday.
 Mainly, we wanted to do our usual "walk and gawk" and see what was going on outside the bustling center.

-Just noted the reliefs used to decorate buildings.
+Just noting the reliefs used to decorate buildings.

 The Grand Canal Tour is well worth it.

-bars.
-This formerly working harbor is the entertainment
+townhouses, restaurants, and bars.
+This formerly working harbor is the

 I wouldn't mind living in one of these townhomes.